sameerlakhe/NFTPriceTrackerAndForecaster/README.md

 ## Resources

-Data for this project was retrieved from [OpenSea](https://opensea.io/)

-OpenSea API key was required and can be obtained here:
+Data for this project was retrieved from [OpenSea](https://opensea.io/), an API key was required and can be obtained here:
 [Request OpenSea API]( https://docs.opensea.io/reference/request-an-api-key)

 [OpenSea API Asset Data](https://api.opensea.io/api/v1/assets)